Taste & Quality

 Sanger, California

-Family owned and operated out of California since 1954.
-Their birds have plenty of room to roam cage-free and are fed a hormone‑free, vegetarian diet.
-The chickens are also air‑chilled before they are packaged, which helps preserve their natural flavor.
-Now that’s the stuff family dinners are made of.
+Family owned and operated since 1954, Mary’s birds have plenty of room to roam cage-free and are fed a hormone free, vegetarian diet.
+The chickens are also air chilled before being packaged, which helps preserve their natural flavor.
+Now that’s the stuff family dinners are made of!

 Butcher Shop 101

 What’s the difference between a sirloin and a short loin?
 Is cooking lamb any different than cooking beef?
-How much do you need if you’re trying to feed two people…or twelve people?
-We’ve put together an all-inclusive meat crash-course, so you can navigate your neighborhood butcher shop with confidence.
+How much do you need if you’re trying to feed two…or twelve people?
+Not to worry!
+We’ve put together an all-inclusive meat crash course so that you can navigate your neighborhood butcher shop with confidence.